The concentration in Psychology offers students three tracks to choose from:

 - The General Track affords the greatest flexibility.
 About 70% of concentrators select this track.

 - The Cognitive Neuroscience and Evolutionary Psychology (CNEP) Track is a track within the Life Sciences Cluster of concentrations.
-It combines coursework from both Psychology and several fields within the Life Sciences.
+It combines coursework from both Psychology and from several fields within the Life Sciences.
 About 25% of concentrators select this track.

 Our faculty are happy to consult on theses for students in other concentrations, allowing students to complete a theses on an interdisciplinary topic in one concentration, and use coursework and mentors from the secondary field to inform their thesis research.